GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 * Print specific lines of the file

-To print a specific line, you can use the address function, note that by default, `sed` will stream the entire file, so when you are interested in specific lines only, you will have to suppress this feature using the option `-n`.
+To print a specific line you can use the address function.
+Note that by default, `sed` will stream the entire file, so when you are interested in specific lines only, you will have to suppress this feature using the option `-n`.

 print 5th line of example.bed